 - A. An incident involving the discharge of a firearm at a person by a peace officer. - B. An incident in which the use of force by a peace officer against a person resulted in death, or in great bodily injury.
 Pursuant to Penal Code 12022.7(f), great bodily injury means a significant or substantial physical injury. - 1.
 Records may be redacted pursuant to CPC 832.7(b) (5) and (6). - 2.
-Release of the records may be delayed pursuant to CPC 832.7(b) (7).
+Release of the records may be delayed pursuant to CPC 832.7(b) (7). - 3.
+Prior to the release of records for public inspection, the Department's Public Information Officer (PIO) will notify the DJCO and AOCDS at least seven (7) days prior to releasing the documents.
+Please refer to PMI 1-3-015 Maintenance and Release of Employee Discipline Records for additional information.

-XII.
-Complaints Against Personnel (CAP)
+XIII.
+COMPLAINTS AGAINST PERSONNEL (CAP)